-The Data Revolution Policy (DRP) of Rwanda for which the implementation's resiponsibility has been assigned to NISR in collaboration with other relevant institutions will ensure that Government of Rwanda agencies follow consistent rules on data release, privacy safeguards, use of an open license and technical standards.
+The Data Revolution Policy (DRP) of Rwanda for which the implementation's responsibility has been assigned to NISR and other institutions, will ensure that Government of Rwanda agencies follow consistent rules on data release, privacy safeguards, use of an open license and technical standards.

 Briefly, the analysis of the so called Big Data aims at deriving more timely statistical insights that may boost evidence based decision making, enhancing transparency and promoting citizen participation, and also offering opportunities for attaining an innovation data-enabled industry to accelerate social economic development.